jdanene/aaronmalki.com/README.md

     - https://stackoverflow.com/questions/59510990/how-to-change-navbar-background-color-in-react-when-i-scroll

 ### 10.15.2020

+Summary:
 - [x] App.js should refer to homescreen
 - [x] Hamburger needs to go to actial pages
 - [x] Navbar changes color when scrolling

+Also set up routing, context, and fonts.
+Tried to do something with StyledText s.t it grows and shrinks w/ window but not sure it works.
 Next
 - [ ] Navbar pops when scrolling - from http://www.theaverygroupwinecountry.com
     - See https://material-ui.com/components/transitions/